 Ceiba’s Mission Is

-To support the ethical and sustainable access to iboga- and ibogaine-assisted therapies.
+To support the ethical and sustainable access to iboga and ibogaine therapies.

 Ibogaine is an extract of Tabernanthe iboga, a perennial shrub that is endemic to central West Africa, and central to traditional spiritual and healing practices.
 It has numerous health benefits including drug detoxification, neuroregenetive repair, and improvements in mental health and mental clarity, and is used in clinical treatments, research and development outside of Africa.

 Gabon protects iboga through The Nagoya Protocol on Access and Benefits Sharing, which ensures continued access to genetic resources for traditional communities, as well as a share in the benefits arising from their use elsewhere in the world.
-The Ceiba Foundation was established as the first vehicle by which international companies who are Nagoya-compliant in their use of iboga products can manage both monetary and non-monetary benefits.
+The Ceiba Foundation was established to provide a solution for the first Nagoya-compliant export licenses, and to lay a clear path towards a sustainable future.

 “We are lightened when our gifts rise from pools we cannot fathom.
 Then we know they are not a solitary egotism and they are inexhaustible.”